RomhaShwangzaw/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley script displays a confused smiley "(Ôo)'.
 2-hellofile script displays the content of the /etc/passwd file.
 3-twofiles script displays the content of /etc/passwd and /etc/hosts.
+4-lastlines script displays the last 10 lines of /etc/passwd.